Active Threads | Active Posts | Unanswered Today | Since Yesterday | This Week

 But even at a minute and 12 seconds, he barely even implied a lucid thought about the gag order on Trump, over Trump's most recent trial by Judge Juan Merchan.

-He said the mainstream news media pushed a recurrent narrative about the U.S. Supreme Court being "corrupt" because the Court had delayed a ruling about Trump's gag order (to either support the gag order, vs. U S S C ruling in favor of Trump's free speech rights).
+He said the mainstream news media pushed a recurrent narrative about the U.S. Supreme Court being "corrupt" because the Court had delayed a ruling about Judge Merchan's gag order on Trump (whether the U S Supreme Court either rules in support the gag order, or U S S C rules in favor of Trump's --and every U.S. citizen's-- free speech rights).

-And then the media went silent on the Supreme Court issue, and instead has focused entirely on the need for he public to sympathize for Palestinians in Gaza, and how he "feels manipulated" by the sudden shift in narrative by he media. (and even that summary might have given some undue clarity on my part to Van Dyke's murky comments.)
+And then the media went silent on the Supreme Court issue, and instead has focused entirely on a new news media narrative, the need for the public to sympathize for Palestinians in Gaza, and Van Dyke says how he "feels manipulated" by the sudden shift in narrative by the media. (and even that summary might have given some undue clarity on my part to Van Dyke's murky comments.)

 Van Dyke APPEARS to be supportive of Trump, and critical of the news media narrative, but I really can't be sure what Van Dyke is trying to say.